Skip to content

 Is it illegal to drive barefoot in Pennsylvania?

 Operating a motor vehicle barefoot is entirely legal in the Commonwealth of Pennsylvania.
 A comprehensive review of the Pennsylvania Vehicle Code (Title 75) confirms there are no state statutes or federal regulations prohibiting a driver from operating a passenger vehicle, motorcycle, or commercial vehicle without footwear.
 Drivers cannot be subjected to a traffic stop or issued a citation solely for driving barefoot.
+The same holds for another common footwear question: our research on whether it's illegal to drive in flip-flops reaches the same conclusion for that specific type of open-toed footwear.

 While strictly legal, operating a vehicle without proper footwear carries significant liability implications.
 The Pennsylvania Department of Transportation (PennDOT) maintains that drivers must exercise complete and safe control over their vehicle at all times.
 In the event of an accident or traffic violation, responding authorities may determine that a lack of footwear directly contributed to the incident.

 If barefoot driving is deemed to have impaired a driver's ability to safely maneuver the vehicle or respond to hazards, law enforcement officers possess the discretion to issue citations for careless driving (75 Pa.C.S. § 3714) or reckless driving (75 Pa.C.S. § 3736).
 Furthermore, in civil litigation following a collision, insurance adjusters and opposing counsel may argue that driving barefoot constitutes negligence, potentially exposing the driver to increased liability.
+This liability-through-impaired-control theory is the same legal ground covered in our analysis of driving with a physical impairment like a broken arm, where the vehicle operation itself is legal but a resulting loss of control can still support a citation.
+The same reasoning extends to other legal-but-distracting habits behind the wheel, such as our research on driving while eating.